-You might have heard that changing the domain is very difficult.
+You might have heard that changing the WordPress domain is very difficult.
 Or that it’s dangerous and you should never do it.
 Both aren’t true.
+There are situations where a change of a domain name can be justified – and the actual change takes just a few clicks.
+The problem is that if changing the URL and hitting “Save” is just one part of the job.

 Disclosure: This is a guest post and the author’s views here do not necessarily reflect those of the blog owner.